istio/istio.io/content/docs/concepts/traffic-management/routing/virtual-services/index.md

 - Set a retry policy.

-To learn more about the actions available, visit the [virtual service reference documentation](/docs/reference/config/networking/v1alpha3/virtual-service/#HTTPRoute).
+To learn more about the actions available, see the [virtual service reference documentation](/docs/reference/config/networking/v1alpha3/virtual-service/#HTTPRoute).

 ### Routing rule for HTTP traffic